zero-radiance/zero-radiance.github.io/_source_/content/post/collision-coefficients.md

 	= \sum_{n=1}^{\infin} \sum_{m=-n}^{n} \big( a_{m,n}(\omega) \bm{M_{m,n}}(\bm{r}, \omega) + b_{m,n}(\omega) \bm{N_{m,n}}(\bm{r}, \omega) \big).
 $$

-In order to obtain these coefficients, we must consider three distinct types of electromagnetic fields: the incident field produced by an external source, the scattered field in the far zone of the particle, and the total internal field induced inside the spherical particle.
+In order to obtain these coefficients, we must consider three distinct types of electromagnetic fields: the incident field produced by an external source, the scattered field in the radiation zone of the particle, and the total internal field induced inside the spherical particle.
 The reason for this kind of decomposition will become apparent shortly.

 We shall start with the incident field.
 Evidently, its expression must be known a priori.
 That permits us to determine the values of the coefficients \\(a_{m,n}\\) and \\(b_{m,n}\\) by combining Equation 17.96 with 17.88 and 17.89, respectively: